canonical/ubuntu-pro-client/README.md

 Any interactions with the Contract server API are defined as UAContractClient class methods in [uaclient/contract.py](uaclient/contract.py).

+### Using a proxy
+The UA Client can be configured to use an http/https proxy as needed for network requests.
+In addition, the UA Client will automatically set up proxies for all programs required for enabling Ubuntu Advantage services.
+This includes APT, Snaps, and Livepatch.

+The proxy can be set to the config file under `ua config`.
+HTTP/HTTPS proxies are set using `http_proxy` and `https_proxy`, respectively.
+APT proxies are defined separately, using `apt_http_proxy` and `apt_https_proxy`.
+The proxy is identified by a string formatted as:

+`<protocol>://[<username>:<password>@]<fqdn>:<port>`

 ## Directory layout
 The following describes the intent of UA client related directories: